-How we position, the wood is a crucial part of the time involved in drying a piece of wood.
-We must stack the wood strategically to allow enough space for the air to maneuver within the pile of wood quickly.
+How we position the wood is a crucial part of the time involved in drying a piece of wood.
+We must stack the wood strategically to allow enough space for the air to maneuver quickly within the pile of wood.

-The better the airflow, the more likely it is that all these sections of the wood will be equally dry by the end of the time.
+The better the airflow, the more likely it is that all these wood sections will be equally dry by the end.
+You are trying to organize them in a clever mathematical system that will see the wood piling up sensibly.
 The best way to achieve this is to ensure an equal distance between each piece of wood.
-You are trying to organize them in a clever mathematical system that will see the wood piling up sensibly.

 The sooner, the better

-If this is a very fresh piece of wood that has been recently cut down, you must perform the drying procedures urgently.
-There is no point in waiting to stack these items correctly then allowing mold to form in the meantime.
+If this is a fresh piece of wood recently cut down, you must urgently perform the drying procedures.
+There is no point in waiting to stack these items correctly and then allowing mold to form in the meantime.
 You will find that mold is a very tricky situation that needs to be avoided at all costs.
 So, you should process this wood immediately once you receive it and then allow the drying process to begin.

 Get rid of the bark.

 The bark on a piece of wood is well known to function as a blanket, therefore, working against our cause of getting the wood to dry faster.
-You will not achieve the results you desire if you do not remove the bark as soon as possible.
+You will not achieve the desired results if you do not remove the bark as soon as possible.

-You must perform this task to prevent moisture from being caged into the wood.
-The process that you follow when removing the bark is quite essential because this is a protective layer that, if removed incorrectly, can cause rotting.
+To prevent moisture from being caged into the wood, you must perform this task.
+The process you follow when removing the bark is essential because this is a protective layer that, if removed incorrectly, can cause rotting.

 Place it by fire.

-Another option that you can consider is to place it right by burning fire.
-Not in the fire but right beside it.
-This will help the wood dry quickly because the fire will be sucking out all the remaining moisture from within the wood.
+Another option you can consider is placing it right by the burning fire, not in the fire but right beside it.
+This will help the wood dry quickly because the fire will suck out all the remaining moisture from within the wood.